computefoundation/gnu-linux-shell-scripting/README.md

 * This repository initially (and currently) consists of 62 scripts, 52 aliases and short functions and 3 one-liners created over two years and standardized for three months in preparation for this repository.

-* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be more portable if changes are significant.
+* All initial solutions have been created and tested in Bash only *(not Ksh, Zsh, etc.)* and were created with only slight attention to portability, however, they are updated to be more portable if changes are significant.

 # Contributing